Table of Contents

 3. Examine the Bill’s Specifics

 The Accounts Payable (AP) manager must verify that all necessary information is included on the purchase invoice or bill.
-All vendor invoices details are checked thoroughly.
+All vendor invoice details are checked thoroughly.

 4. Reconcile Your Financial Records